madgeraccoon/Dominae-2/readme.md

 hey! it actually worked!
 # Centipeetle
 Centipeetle is a discord.py bot heavily based on https://github.com/Evshaddock/Dominae-2 with several additions of varying magnitude, such as a command that rolls a d420, or a complete reorganization of 90% of the code.
 This is my first real project and I like to think I've learned a lot from it.
-The prerequisites are the same as the prerequisites for Dominae.
+The prerequisites are the same as the prerequisites for Dominae, with the addition of `fswebcam` in order for `sweb` to work.
 Anyways, enjoy!

 # Dominae